Article By: Pat ‘Riot’ Whitaker ‡ Edited By: Leanne Ridgeway

 One good, talented musician can be the source of endless lineages or branches, to much more spreading out over the years, as one artist begets another and another, and so on.

-The origin of our subjects today begins with Rod Alexander at the end of the Sixties, who is working as a session musician at Polydor Studios in London, England.
+The origin of our subjects today begins with Rod Alexander at the end of the Sixties, who is working as a session musician at Polydor Studios in London, England, United Kingdom.
 He and a singer, Bill Kimber, are working as a songwriting and production duo when they begin entertaining the idea of forming a new band.
 Alexander recruits a pair of players he has worked with before, singer Earl Jordan and drummer Chico Greenwood, the latter of which recommends a bass player he has recorded with, Jon Taylor.

 Rod Alexander and his new bandmates have not yet decided on a band name, but are actively songwriting and rehearsing.
 Guitarist Ritchie Blackmore (Deep Purple, Rainbow) and producer Derek Lawrence are working and recording the group Green Bullfrog (Deep Purple, Procol Harum, etc. members) sessions.
 Rod Alexander and Earl Jordan are also contributing to those recordings, during which talk of band names strikes up.
 Lawrence begins discussing how a homeless person, or someone of unknown identity, is labeled as a “John Doe” in the United States.
 He suggests the guys take that and shorten it to Jo Do… JODO… which they do and officially adopt as their own.